Photosynthese

 A plant that is chronically CO₂-limited forms the minimum of secondary plant compounds.
 A plant that is optimally supplied with CO₂ forms the maximum.

 This electrostatic charge has two effects: The particles adhere optimally to the leaf surface and are not blown away by the next wind.
-And they are actively drawn through the stomata into the leaf interior by the charge.
+And they are actively drawn into the leaf interior through the stomata by the charge.

-This is the difference between a product that is chemically detectable on the leaf — and one that actually reaches the plant.
+This is the difference between a product that is chemically detectable on the leaf—and one that actually reaches the plant.

-Why Leaf Gloss is the Visible Proof
+Why Leaf Shine is the Visible Proof

 The Chain from Photosynthesis to Nutrient-Rich Food

-Grünkraft Calcium intervenes directly in the middle of this chain — in photosynthesis.
+Grünkraft Calcium intervenes directly in the middle of this chain—in photosynthesis.
 It is the shortest path from mineral to plant vitality.
 Directly through the leaf.
 Without detours.

-And because photosynthesis is the engine that drives everything else, an intervention here affects all other links in the chain — both up and down.
+And because photosynthesis is the engine that drives everything else, an intervention here affects all other links in the chain—both up and down.

-Sources: Dr. Peter Ost, quote on tribomechanically activated calcite and zeolite as foliar fertilizer | Francis Chaboussou, Plant Health and Pest Infestation 1969 | John Kempf, Plant Health Pyramid and Leaf Gloss as a Quality Feature | Dr. Carey Reams, Brix Reference Tables | McCance & Widdowson, Mineral Decline in British Foods 1940–1991
+Sources: Dr. Peter Ost, quote on tribomechanically activated calcite and zeolite as foliar fertilizer | Francis Chaboussou, plant health and pest infestation 1969 | John Kempf, Plant Health Pyramid and leaf shine as a quality criterion | Dr. Carey Reams, Brix reference tables | McCance & Widdowson, mineral decline in British foods 1940–1991